 At this point, most people just throw up their hands in frustration.
 They will accept any settlement the insurance company offers them.
 However, there are a couple of things you can do to convince the insurance company that your claim is real.
 You may try and get another doctor to evaluate your injuries, and try and convince them that the independent medical evaluation underestimated your injuries.
 In most cases, the insurance company will stick with their original position.
 At this point, you may want to consider hiring an attorney.

-Hiring a Maryland Attorney to Fight the Insurance Company
+Hiring a Baltimore Car Accident Attorney to Fight the Insurance Company

 When the car insurance company doesn't believe your claim, the best thing you can do may be to hire an attorney.
 As soon as you get an experienced personal injury attorney on your side, the insurance company will begin to get much more serious about your claim.
 Their settlement offer may suddenly increase greatly over what they offered you before you hired an attorney.
 However, it is important to make sure you are fully compensated for your injuries.